 Does the thought of brushing dog teeth make you cringe, roll your eyes, whimper, slink away–and feel guilty?
 You’re not alone.
 But once that puppy-sweet breath morphs into curl-your-eyebrows stench, it’s long past time to address that stink-icity.

 By the time dogs (and cats!) reach the age of three, 80 percent of them have some amount of dental disease.
-The issue is so serious that veterinary dentists created February National Pet Dental Health Month to raise awareness.
+The issue is so serious that veterinary dentists created February National Pet Dental Health Month to raise awareness, but if it’s March–or any time of the year–your pets will benefit from toothy attention.
 After all, pets don’t brush their teeth, and they tend to gulp—not chew—their food.
 Just think what your teeth would look like in three years if you never brushed!

 Dogs (and cats) share a lot of the same dental issues with humans.
 A veterinary dental visit involves anesthesia, ultrasonic scaling, polishing, and sometimes fluoride treatment or antibiotics, especially if teeth are pulled.